Home | Volume 49 | Article number 87

 Study site/setting: the study was carried out, between October 2020 and May 2022, in selected DOTS centres in Ibadan, Oyo State (Figure 1), Southwestern Nigeria.
 The five health facilities selected for this study are distributed within the city.
 These DOTs centres are the major health facilities that handle TB cases in Oyo State (with an estimated population of about 6 million) [11].
 Thus, they serve as the hub of TB care in the city of Ibadan and witness an appreciable level of patient visits daily.

 Study participants/sampling procedure: all consenting presumptive/suspected pulmonary TB patients visiting the selected health facilities during the period were included in the study.
-However, those who were on treatment of any kind at the commencement of the study, and patients´ incapable of producing sputum were excluded from the study.
+However, those who were on treatment of any kind at the commencement of the study, and patients incapable of producing sputum were excluded from the study.
 Each participant was told to void sputum into a well-labeled capped cup in duplicate.
 The sputum sample was collected with a clean 50 ml capacity, sterile, disposable, polypropylene centrifuge, translucent, screw-capped container.
-Further, relevant epidemiological information was obtained using a pre-designed form.
+Further, relevant epidemiological information obtained using a pre-designed form.
 At the point of collection, sputum samples were subjected to microscopy and GeneXpert to determine the TB infection status of the patients.
-The remaining sputum (second part) collected were transported daily in a cold chain to the TB laboratory in the Damien Foundation Genomics and Mycobacteria Research and Training Center (DF-GMRTC), University of Ibadan and either processed immediately for culture or stored at 4oC, prior to processing.
+The remaining sputum (second part) collected were transported daily in a cold chain to the Damien Foundation Genomics and Mycobacteria Research and Training Center (DF-GMRTC), University of Ibadan and either processed immediately for culture or stored at 4°C, prior to processing.

 Operational definitions